rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/GOOGLE-CLOUD.md

 <img src="./images/logos/cloud.svg" width="48" align="left">

-# Google Cloud Login and Account Creation
+# i.
+Google Cloud Login and Account Creation

 Go to https://cloud.google.com and click **Console** at the top right if you have previously used Google's Cloud Services, or click **Try Free** if it's your first time.